Kuurkuma/benchmark_flatten_dict/README.md

 2. Install dependencies

-This project uses the `uv` blazing fast python manage manager that everyone should use ;)
+This project uses the `uv` blazing fast package manager that everyone should use ;)
 ```
 uv venv                      # Create a virtual environment (like `python -m venv .venv`)
 source .venv/bin/activate    # or `.venv\Scripts\activate` on Windows